Eastern-Dream/nixos-config/README.md

 # nixos-config
-This repository is my NixOS configuration
+This repository is my NixOS configuration.
+It's a mess, but it's my mess.

 ## First Time Setup
 If shell profile is not built, run this in repository root to rebuild: